 Is there any way to minimize the possibility of failing?

 F: Make a roadmap.
-A clear plan how to achieve your goal is the easiest way to not get distracted and stray from the path.
+A clear plan on how to achieve your goal is the easiest way to not get distracted and stray from the path.
 Trying to achieve something without a plan is like making dinner without a recipe.
 If you have no idea what you’re going to make and just throw in stuff you find in the fridge, the chances are the result will be far from delicious.
 If you follow a recipe, you can pinpoint exactly where you went wrong and fix it.

 But how do you know if you’re doing the wrong things?